MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/connect-dynamics365-sales-environment.md

 | **Security roles** | System Administrator <br>  More information: [Predefined security roles for Sales](security-roles-for-sales.md)|

 ## To connect to an environment

-1. Review the prerequisites.
-To learn more, see [Prerequisites to configure conversation intelligence](prereq-sales-insights-app.md).
+1. [Review the prerequisites](prereq-sales-insights-app.md) that the environment must meet.

 2. Sign in to the [Conversation intelligence app](https://sales.ai.dynamics.com/).